Quick Start

 Getting Started

 Arco works on iPhone, iPad, and the desktop web app.
-Your library, chats, Spaces, audio, summaries, transcripts, and settings sync across devices.
+Your library, chats, Spaces, audio, Lesson Notes, transcripts, and settings sync across devices.

-You can begin in two ways: record a new lesson, or open chat and ask a broader music question.
+From there you can start in two ways: record a new lesson, or open chat and ask a broader music question.
 Chat works from day one.
 Once you add lessons, Arco can also answer using your own lesson notes and recordings.

 Recording and Importing